Simple home made mayo recipe

 The ideal jar size is just wide enough to fit the head of your blender.

-One last point – I must warn you that once you’ve tasted this home made mayo, it probably won’t last long, because you’ll want to put it on everything!
+One last point: I must warn you that once you’ve tasted this home made mayo, it probably won’t last long, because you’ll want to put it on everything!

-Need some meal planning help?
+Need some help planning simple, healthy meals?

 HOME MADE MAYO

 - juice of half a lemon